MikeXL/bayes/README.md

 ## Introduction
 The Phantom Menace: _P(A|B) = P(B|A) * P(A) / P(B)_

-Just would like to have fun with bayesian and Monte Carlo simulations.
-There are good packages like MCMCpack for simulation, however it does not support Hamiltonian, at least not that I know of.
+![Bayesian Inference on Sheldon's Life Expectancy in Big Bang Theory][5]

-The t.test piece is based on J.K.
-Kruschke's paper on _Bayesian Estimation Supersedes the t-test_ (BEST).
+Just would like to have fun with _bayesian_ statistics and (Monte Carlo) _simulations_.
+There are good packages like MCMCpack for simulation, however it does not support Hamiltonian, and not been updated for years.

 ## Monte Carlo Simulation